rmurphey/blog-octopress/source/_posts/2012-11-20-recent-talks.md

 [Slides](https://speakerdeck.com/rmurphey/jquery-conference-sf-2012-beyond-the-dom-sane-structure-for-js-apps)

+### Johnny Five: Bringing the JavaScript Culture to Hardware

+This one was from the New York Times [Open Source Science Fair](http://opensourcesciencefair.com/), a fun night of about a dozen folks presenting open-source projects at "booths," followed by short talks about open source by Jeremy Ashkenas, me, and Zach Holman.
+The slides don't necessarily stand on their own very well, but the short version is: use JavaScript to make things in the real world, because it's ridiculously easy and ridiculously fun.

+<p><script async class="speakerdeck-embed" data-id="6ab92f30161e0130f5111231381d612b" data-ratio="1.2994923857868" src="//speakerdeck.com/assets/embed.js"></script></p>

 ### Getting Better at JavaScript

 I put this together as a quickie for the Berlin [UpFront](http://up.front.ug/) user group -- it was the first talk I gave with my broken foot, and the last talk I'd give for weeks because I lost my voice a couple of hours later.
 There's not a whole lot here, but it was a fun talk and a fun group, and a topic that I get plenty of questions about.
 Again, no video, but here are the slides: